-The Vietnam Food Safety Law (FSL), which entered into force on July 1, 2011, outlines responsibilities to ensure food safety; conditions for food safety; food production and trading; food import and export; food advertisement and labeling; food testing; food risk analysis; prevention and dealing with food safety incidents; communication on food safety; and state management of food safety.
+The Food Safety Law (FSL), which entered into force on July 1, 2011, is the umbrella law guiding food safety in Vietnam.
+The FSL outlines requirements for food safety; food production and trading; food import and export; food advertisement and labeling; food testing and analysis; risk analysis; prevention of and response to food safety incidents; communication on food safety; and state management of food safety.

-According to the FSL, all imported food, food additives, substances used in food processing, and tools and materials used for containers and packing imported food shall be subject to import inspection for food safety, except in cases where the import inspection is exempt.
-Imported food is only granted customs clearance once inspection results show that the products in question meet import requirements.
-The Food Safety Law outlines three categories of food inspection: 1) Strict Inspection; 2) Normal Inspection, and 3) Simplified Inspection.
-The FSL assigns responsibility for the inspection of imported food to three ministries, MOH, MARD, and MOIT.
+According to the FSL, all imported food, food additives, substances used in food processing, and tools and materials used for containing and packing food shall be subject to import inspection for food safety, except in cases where the import inspection is exempt.
+Imported food is only granted customs clearance once inspection results show that the products meet import requirements.
+The Food Safety Law outlines three categories of food inspection based on risk analysis: 1) Strict Inspection; 2) Normal Inspection, and 3) Simplified Inspection.
+The FSL assigns responsibility for the inspection of imported food to three ministries, MOH, MARD, and MOIT, among those, MOH is the Government Ministry with overall responsibility for the state management of food safety.